Fedelmid Find

-Saint Fedelmid Find (also called Feidlimid Fin, Fethlin Fionn, Feidhlimidh Finn, Feidlimidh, Fedlimid, Fedilmid, Feidilmed) b. c.
-500 - d.
-30 October 578, was the Bishop of Armagh, Ireland from 558 to 578.
+Saint Fedelmid Find (also called Feidlimid Fin, Fethlin Fionn, Feidhlimidh Finn, Feidlimidh, Fedlimid, Fedilmid, Feidilmed; c.
+500 – 30 October 578) was the Bishop of Armagh, Ireland from 558 to 578.

-Genealogy and Birth
+Genealogy and birth

 Saint Fedelmid Find was a descendant or grandson of Fáelan and was born c.
 500 in a place called Domnach Nemand.
 He was presumably a younger son as he was destined for the church rather than succeeding to the family estate.
 He probably did not have a wife or children as he is referred to as "virginal" in the Martyrology of Gorman.

 Bishop of Armagh

 On the death of Saint Fiachra mac Colmain, the Bishop of Armagh on 25 July 558, Fedelmid Find was appointed as the 11th Bishop in succession to Saint Patrick.
 Fedelmid Find reigned as Bishop for 20 years.
 Thomas Walsh states, without giving the source, that "Fedelmid Find was a great encourager of learning, and enlarged the seminary of Armagh, to which he was a great benefactor; he was also very active in organizing the new sees that were springing up in the provinces of the kingdom".
-Lebor Gabála Érenn, Vol. V, pp. 370-371, states that during the reign of the High-King Áed mac Ainmuirech, Feidlimid abbas Áird Macha (Feidlimid was abbot of Armagh).
+Lebor Gabála Érenn, Vol. V, pp. 370–371, states that during the reign of the High-King Áed mac Ainmuirech, Feidlimid abbas Áird Macha (Feidlimid was abbot of Armagh).